 Sheridan completed her undergraduate degree at MU, and urges undergraduates to get started in research early, as she believes it gives students a stronger foundation for graduate school.
 She also believes that mistakes are part of the research process, and wasn’t afraid to share one that she made early on in the Ph.
 D program.

 “I remember in my very first rotation as a graduate student I was learning how to transfect cells with DNA so we could do a reporter assay.
 We were in the process of adding all the reagents, and between the student I was working with and myself we got confused about who added what,” she laughed.
 “Somehow, we never added the DNA- an integral part of the transfection!
 So a week later when we were analyzing the data, we noticed there were no values at all.”

 After graduation, Sheridan hopes to experience living outside of Missouri for her postdoc placement.
 She’d like to stay in academia, and looks forward to continuing to research and teach.

 Perhaps one day she’ll even return to MU and Bond LSC!

 “#IAmScience because there are people suffering all over the world and this is where I’m most likely to make any kind of an impact.”

 When he came to MU three years ago, Kevin Kaifer knew he wanted to work in Bond LSC.
-He felt it was where the best science and collaborations were happening on campus, and everything that he needed for his research – a vivarium, a DNA core, and proteomics core – were all conveniently housed here.
+He felt it was where the best science and collaborations were happening on campus, and everything that he needed for his research – a vivarium, a Genomics Technology core, and proteomics core – were all conveniently housed here.

 “I entered research because I thought the complexity of cellular life is the most fascinating topic in the world,” said Kaifer.
 “I wanted to be a part of it.”